jushJOSH/WinPipe/README.md

 > Is there any problems with it?

-I think execution time is the only limit (4.5ms for init 2 pipes, subscribe topics, and send 6 messages.
-Like in main.cpp example)
+I think execution time is the only limit (~6.5ms for init 2 pipes, subscribe topics, and send 6 messages.
+Like in main.cpp example.
+I think its alot)

 > Any benefits?

-Sure, multithreaded read mechanism, async read/write, buffer limitation (if needed), Publisher - Subscriber system, and many more!
+Sure, multithreaded read mechanism, async read/write, buffer limitation (if needed), Publisher - Subscriber system, etc...

 # Easy start
 Start with include